gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 ### defconfig

-Set up a config using values specified in a defconfig file, or if no value is given, use the default.
+The `defconfig` command sets up a config using values specified in a defconfig file, or if no value is given, uses the default values.
 The second argument specifies the defconfig file.
 All default gem5 defconfig files are located in the build_opts directory.
 Users can also use their own defconfig files.

+For example:

 ```bash
 scons defconfig gem5_build build_opts/RISCV
 ```

-Use the own defconfig file
+To use your own defconfig file:

 ```bash
 scons defconfig gem5_build $HOME/foo/bar/myconfig